 The government's announcement was the first time the U.S. has taken a formal position on the question of banning the battery shipments, and is particularly important because the U.S. has more influence at ICAO than any other country.

 Investigators say that's nearly impossible to do, since the evidence needed to reach such a determination is usually destroyed by the fires.
-Lithium batteries are suspected in the destruction of three cargo planes, resulting in the deaths of four pilots.
+Lithium batteries are suspected in the destruction of three cargo planes.

 The International Federation of Air Line Pilots' Associations has proposed that the ICAO panel adopt a ban until better packaging or other measures can be developed to reduce the risk.